• ABS warning light on

 • C0041

-The C0044 code is triggered when the ABS (Anti-lock Braking System) module detects a malfunction in the wheel speed sensor circuit for one of the wheels, typically the right front wheel.
-This sensor is crucial for monitoring the speed of the wheel to ensure proper braking performance.
+The C0044 code is triggered when the vehicle's control module detects a malfunction in the brake pressure sensor 'A'.
+This sensor measures the hydraulic pressure in the brake system to ensure proper braking force is applied.

 • Use an OBD-II scanner to confirm the code.

-• Test the sensor with a multimeter to check for proper function.
+• Test the brake pressure sensor with a multimeter.

 • Repair or replace damaged wiring or connectors.